 This page shows the QoS Control List(QCL), which is made up of the QCEs.
 Each row describes a QCE that is defined.
 The maximum number of QCEs is 256 on each switch.

 Click on the lowest plus sign to add a new QCE to the list.

-The QoS Control List screen in Figure 4-5-5-1 appears.
+QoS Control List Configuration